 Circle of Life Rediscovery welcomes all our groups to a stunning 10 acre of beautiful mixed broad-leafed woodland known as Mill Woods.
 It is near Laughton Village, located 10 miles from Lewes in East Sussex.

-This land is part of the newly formed 171 acres of Vert Woods Community Woodland (VWCW).
+This land is part of the newly formed 171 acres of Laughton Community Greenwood (formerly Vert Woods).
 Our CLR director, Marina Robb is also on the committee of this Community Woodland and is committed to supporting it’s mission ‘‘To restore, create and maintain an inspirational working Community Woodland that puts nature at the heart of decisions.
 We seek to establish a self-sustaining and thriving woodland culture that connects people with their natural environment.’

 Thanks to the support of many people and organisations we have raised sufficient money to contribute to making our site amenable and practical.
 We are there in nearly all weather (bar high winds).
 A big thank you to all of you for helping!